 In addition, there are other ways you could heat up formula – for example some alternatives include running the bottle under warm water, placing it in a container full of warm water for a few minutes, or setting the bottle out on your counter top until it warms up to room temperature.

 But if you like the benefits of using a bottle warmer (see below) then you might want to consider buying one, even though it’s certainly not a necessity or the only way to warm up your baby’s milk.

 Pros Of Bottle Warmers

 - Consistent temperature.
-The majority of bottle warmers contain features that prevent overheating.
+The majority of devices contain features that prevent overheating.
 This means you won’t need to worry about giving your baby milk which may scald them.

 - Speed.
-Bottle warmers are designed to warm up your baby’s milk quickly, which could be super useful at 2am in the morning!
+They are designed to warm up your baby’s milk quickly, which could be super useful at 2am in the morning!

 - Option to multitask.
 If you use a bottle warmer your baby’s milk will only heat up to a certain pre-determined heat.
 This means you can leave it in there for a while if you need to change a diaper or tend to your baby in some other way, without worrying about the milk becoming ever hotter.

 - Space.
 It’s important to ask yourself whether you’ve got the necessary space for another device in your home (or more specifically in your kitchen).